vim-airline/vim-airline/README.md

 *  reproduce it with this [minivimrc][g] repository to rule out any configuration conflicts.
 *  specify your version and patch level, as well as operating system (found with `:version`).
 *  a link to a gist or your vimrc where it can be reproduced.

+# FAQ/Troubleshooting

+Solutions to common problems can be found in the [Wiki](https://github.com/bling/vim-airline/wiki/FAQ-Troubleshooting).

 # Screenshots